-It's got forward mounted twin linked Assault cannon, a multi melta armed on top, and Hurricane bolter sponsors.
+It's got forward mounted twin-linked assault cannon, a multi-melta armed on top, and hurricane bolter sponsons.
 It also has frag grenades by the front access ramp for assaulting troops.
-As you can see this makes it perfect for assault, and not really as good as a regular LR verse armor.
+As you can see this makes it perfect for assault, but not really as good as a regular Land Raider versus armour.

 Tactics for this one should be plain and simple.
 It's an assault tank, the number one transport in my mind.
 It's geared to drive right up to the enemy without fear and rip them apart.
 Doing anything else with it, in my opinion is a waste of its capabilities.
 Not only because of its troop capacity but also for it's guns as well, they are geared for tearing infantry up.
 The hurricane bolters alone can put out an insane amount of fire.
 I say place this as close to the enemy as possible and go for their lines.
 Unload kill everything, re-load and be on your way again.
 Also remember the frag grenades, since the tanks got them your troops don't need them in my opinion and so it's also a points saver when you think about it.

 Feedback and comments

 You forgot to mention one of its exit ramp is in the front of the vehicle.
 This design allows the troops to assault their opponent faster than if they are getting off from the sides and back of a Rhino.
 All in all, a good tatica.

 The Land Raider Prometheus may only be taken as a transport choice for a Command squad.
 This limits its availability, but because of its improved comm system, it allows for one reserve reroll per turn.